Go to content

 In 2019 we tendered for one of the largest projects of our history, redesigning the industry web standards body W3C (founded by the inventor of the web)!
 We won the project and started it in March 2020, a time that also saw the rise of the COVID-19 pandemic.

 The W3C project was a pleasure to work on and the team felt a big responsibility to be working with the custodians of the web.
-We documented our work in the open and we released the HTML/CSS starter kit we used on the project open source.
+We documented our work in the open and we released the front end starter kit we used on the project open source.
 We are happy to continue to work with W3C to this day.

 Settled and excited for the future